 Is slavery alive in your hometown?
-Even though the United States formally abolished slavery in 1865 with the Thirteenth Amendment, modern forms of slavery persist until today.
+Even though the United States formally abolished slavery in 1865 with the Thirteenth Amendment, modern forms of slavery persist today.
 Among the worst forms of modern day slavery is sex trafficking, a heinous crime that disproportionately affects women and children.
 It may even be happening in your city.

 Hotels, casinos, resorts, nightclubs, and other establishments play an important role in sex trafficking, because sexual exploitation of trafficking victims often takes place under their roofs.
 Hotels are particularly useful for sex traffickers because staff members are often poorly equipped to recognize trafficking and rarely report it.